emissary-ingress/emissary/docs/docs/latest/howtos/client-cert-validation.md

 # Client Certificate Validation

-Sometimes, for additional security or authentication purposes, you will want the server to validate who the client is before establishing an encryopted connection.
+Sometimes, for additional security or authentication purposes, you will want the server to validate who the client is before establishing an encrypted connection.

 To support this, Ambassador can be configured to use a provided CA certificate